Hasan-Theyab/reading-notes/201/class-11.md

 * The inner <div> is absolutely positioned to sit directly on top of the outer <div>.
 It is also given an initial width of 0, so you can't see it at all.
 As the video plays, the width will be increased via JavaScript as the video elapses.

-* The <span> is also absolutely positioned to sit near the left hand side of the timer bar.
+* The (span) tag is also absolutely positioned to sit near the left hand side of the timer bar.

-* We also give our inner <div> and <span> the right amount of z-index so that the timer will be displayed on top, and the inner <div> below that.
+* We also give our inner <div> and (span) tag the right amount of z-index so that the timer will be displayed on top, and the inner <div> below that.
 This way, we make sure we can see all the information — one box is not obscuring another.

-##### Implementing the JavaScript
+### Implementing the JavaScript

 1. First of all, we work out the number of minutes and seconds in the  HTMLMediaElement.currentTime value.